chesterchou1/hugo-portfolio/content/authors/admin/_index.md

   icon: ☕️
 ---

+I like to create/make stuffs, and quite enjoy the process of crafting.

-Ever since I discovered my strong interest in data analysis, specifically data visualization, at my senior year in college.
-My growing passion has driven me to explore a wide range of interesting topics like programming languages, statistics and research/reporting skills.
-This is where I found the "perfect sweet spot" between business and art. <br>
+Starting from data visualization, I discovered my strong interest in data analysis in senior year of college.
+My growing passion has driven me to a wide range of interesting related topics like programming languages, statistics and data reporting skills.
+This is where I find the "perfect sweet spot" between business and design.  <br>

 <i class="fab fa-r-project"></i> has been my all-time favorite language to draw outputs since then.
 <br><br>

-{{< icon name="circle-arrow-down" pack="fas" >}} Download English resumé:{{< staticref "uploads/Resume_ChouShuTien.pdf" "newtab" >}} Light ver. {{< /staticref >}}/ {{< staticref "uploads/Resume_ChouShuTien.pdf" "newtab" >}} Dark ver. {{< /staticref >}}
+{{< icon name="circle-arrow-down" pack="fas" >}} Download English resumé:{{< staticref "uploads/Chester Chou Resume 2023-Light Version.pdf" "newtab" >}} Light ver. {{< /staticref >}}/ {{< staticref "uploads/Chester Chou Resume 2023-Dark Version.pdf" "newtab" >}} Dark ver. {{< /staticref >}}